Naurislv/apple_picking_robot/README.md

 # Apple picking robot

-Creating autonomous robot for given size apples pitching in the controlled indoor environment to gain and share the experience.
+CCreating autonomous robot for given size apples pitching in the controlled indoor environment to gain and share the experience.

 ## Project structure